crainbf/cosmos.github.io/content/en-US/blog/fundraiser-refunds.md

 All funds received after block 460661 have been refunded to their respective intermediate address.

 If your donation transaction was committed in a block after 460661, you should reclaim the bitcoins sent back to your intermediate address.
-To do so, download the command line tool from: https://github.com/cosmos/fundraiser-cli/releases/tag/2.11.3

-On an offline machine, run the program and enter your twelve word mnemonic.
+To do so, download the command line tool from: https://github.com/cosmos/fundraiser-cli/releases/tag/2.11.3.
+Then, on an offline machine, run the program and enter your twelve word mnemonic.
 It will output your Cosmos Address, as well as your intermediate Bitcoin address and private key.

 Import the private key into a Bitcoin wallet of your choice and send the Bitcoin to wherever you like.

 The refunds occured over two transactions: https://blockchain.info/tx/395bfd3c076ccc96796c951442c0c9fb4bc8c213c4afff5342629b3486a5dc37